BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique carpets and rugs.

 It will also help to prevent slipping and provide additional cushioning underfoot.

-Avoid using furniture to anchor down corners, as this can have an equally damaging effect.
+Avoid using furniture to anchor down corners.
+This can have an equally damaging effect.

 Cleaning antique carpets

-This will help prevent ripples in the rug, or damage to corners or ends.
+This will help prevent ripples in the rug and damage to corners or ends.

 BADA recommend having your antique carpets and rugs professionally cleaned every three to five years.